akkartik/mu/mu.md

   - (addr T) (address into memory)
   - byte (uses only 8 bits)
   - code-point (Unicode)
-  - grapheme (code-point encoded in UTF-8)
+  - code-point-utf8 (code-point encoded in UTF-8)

 There's one 32-bit type you _cannot_ store in these registers:
   - float